Chris Taylor Player Props: Dodgers vs. Cubs

-Chris Taylor -- 1-for-2 with a home run and an RBI in his last game -- will be in action for the Los Angeles Dodgers against the Chicago Cubs, with Drew Smyly on the mound, on April 16 at 4:10 PM ET.
+Chris Taylor -- hitting .083 with two home runs, four walks and two RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Chicago Cubs, with Marcus Stroman on the mound, on April 23 at 2:20 PM ET.

-He hit a home run while going 1-for-2 in his most recent game against the Cubs.
+In his most recent game he had a hitless showing (0-for-3) against the Cubs.

 Chris Taylor Game Info & Props vs. the Cubs